infinitless/MatrixEncryption/Readme.md

 Your Master Key is : 948360280947
 ```
 If the values in the myrows and mycolumns array are not unique - the code will still work but the decoder will output unrecognisable strings as it won't know that which column or row does a particular value fall under, as there will be more than one.
-So, be careful about defining arrays like this:
+So please be careful about defining arrays like this:
 ```
 myrows = ["A", "B", "C", "D", "E", "F"] mycolumns = ["M", "M", "N", "O", "P", "P"]